 Do you have questions or concerns about your DC servo amplifier, or you think it may need service?
 If it’s still under warranty, contact your OEM.
 If it is out of warranty, contact an independent industrial electronic repair center.
 They should offer free evaluations for your servo amp and, if needed, a free quote for repairs.
 They should also provide repair reports and a good warranty that covers both parts and labor.

-About the Author: ACS Industrial is an independent, third party industrial electronic repair center providing repair services for servo amps and controls of all types and most all manufacturers as well as servo drive repairs, AC/DC drives, VFD drives, servo motors, encoders, printed circuit board repairs, monitors and touchscreens, PLCs, test equipment, light curtains, and much more.
+About the Author: ACS Industrial is an independent industrial electronic repair center providing repair services for servo amps and controls of all types and most all manufacturers as well as servo drive repairs, AC/DC drives, VFD drives, servo motors, encoders, printed circuit board repairs, monitors and touchscreens, PLCs, test equipment, light curtains, and much more.
 Our customer service team is available to answer your questions and help solve your industrial electronic repair concerns.
 Legacy equipment can be repaired!
 RUSH Service is available.
 You can reach them by calling 800-605-6419